bolajiwahab/pg_schema_dump_parser/README.md

 # pg_schema_dump_parser
-Generates nicely parsed schema files.
+Generates nicely parsed schema files for PostgreSQL.

 Every schema qualified object is parsed into its own schema file while non-schema qualified objects are parsed as utilities with a generic schema name `all`.